turboteun2/turboteun2/README.md

 - Hopefully you know that you're wasting your time reading this
 - Because if you don't you will have a long time.

 What am I saying?
-Don't take something simple serious.
+Don't take something simple, serious.